ChrstphrHll/npc_gen/students/Alkindus Llamryl.md

 ---
+name: Alkindus Llamryl
+race: Half-Elf
+hair: wavy blonde hair that's braided with green ribbon (long)
+eyes: Pale Blue
+skin: Light
+ideal: Order
+trait1: Rustic
+trait2: Pessimistic
+trait: I am utterly serene, even in the face of disaster.
+flaw: I don't take kindly to some of the actions and motivations of the people of this land, because these folk are different from me.
+bond: I want to be famous, whatever it takes.
 birthday:
   numeric: 4/19
   written: 19th of Moradent
-bond: I want to be famous, whatever it takes.
-eyes: Gray
-flaw: I don't take kindly to some of the actions and motivations of the people of this land, because these folk are different from me.
-guild: Alderden
-hair: wavy blonde hair that's braided with green ribbon (long)
-ideal: Order
-name: Alkindus Llamryl
-organizations: []
-partyID: 56
-race: Half-Elf
 relationships:
 - name: Audree Dixon
   type: partymate